 - In June 2019, Phase 2 convened and a procedural schedule was established (Order No. 36388).

 PBR Goals and Outcomes Matrix

-In the first phase of the PBR docket, the 12 intervenors developed a goals and outcome brief to guide the PBR framework and inform the type of evaluation approach that will be used for assessment.
+In the first phase of the PBR docket, 12 intervenors filed several briefs, including goals and outcomes, regulatory assessment, and metrics, to guide the PBR framework and inform the type of evaluation approach that will be used for assessment.
 HEPF developed a matrix highlighting where there is common ground and where there are differences in terms of goals, outcomes, and metrics, making note of concerns and changes relative to those presented in the PUC Staff Report #1.

 For more information, docket filings can be accessed from the PUC website by inputting the docket number or searching by keyword.